 Brooke’s achievements at Sotheby’s have brought the company several record-breaking consignments and sales.
 Most recently, she was instrumental in bringing to market the Emily Fisher Landau Collection, resulting in a white glove evening sale that broke the record for the most valuable sale devoted to a female collector in auction history.
 Brooke also placed the winning bid on the sale’s star lot, Picasso’s Femme à la montre, which achieved the second highest result for Picasso at auction.
 She previously played a pivotal role in securing the sale of the Macklowe Collection — at the time the most valuable collection ever sold at auction.
 Concurrently, she led the Global Fine Arts team, resulting in Sotheby’s’ achievement of $7.4 billion in total sales in 2021, an all-time record for the company.

-Prior to joining Sotheby’s in January 2018, Brooke led the Impressionist and Modern art team at Christie’s, where she served as Head of Department from 2012 and Specialist since 2005.
-Brooke previously worked in curatorial departments at The National Gallery of Art and The Hirshhorn Museum and Sculpture Garden, each at the Smithsonian in Washington, D.C., and The Fogg Art Museum in Cambridge, Massachusetts.
+Prior to joining Sotheby’s in January 2018, Brooke led the Impressionist and Modern Art team at Christie’s, where she served as Head of Department from 2012 and Specialist since 2005.
+She previously worked in curatorial departments at The National Gallery of Art and The Hirshhorn Museum and Sculpture Garden, each at the Smithsonian in Washington, D.C., and The Fogg Art Museum in Cambridge, Massachusetts.
 She holds a Master of Arts degree in History of Art from Yale University and a Bachelor of Arts degree in Literature and History of Art from Harvard College.
 She lives in New York City with her husband and two sons.